textpattern/textpattern.github.io/administration/diagnostics-panel.md

 : The language and character set you have configured.

 Site / Admin language
-: Language designations for the front-side and admin-side areas.
+: Language designations for the front-side and administration-side areas.

 Web server
 : Your web server type (e.g. Apache, Nginx).